ietf/www.ietf.org/Guide to being effective in the IETF.md

 Altogether, this can mean a lot of reading, but if you do not do it then you will not have the necessary context to engage in the discussion.
 There is also the risk that this becomes obvious and others then choose not to listen to you.

 ## <a id="email">Use email in a specific, structured way</a>
 Email is a tool that can be used in many different ways, and in the IETF there is a particular way that is the most productive and the most effective.
-This is not about netiquette or some old-fashioned idea of how email should be used - this is a specific method that uses email very similarly to issue trackers (e.g. GitHub) and thereby makes it as easy as possible for other readers to follow and later reference.
+This is not about netiquette or some old-fashioned idea of how email should be used - this is a specific method that uses email very similarly to issue trackers (e.g. GitHub) and thereby makes it as easy as possible for other readers to follow and later reference a discussion.

 Remember, nobody is required to read your emails, not even document authors or WG chairs, and reading email is time-consuming and takes mental effort.
 The more you can do to structure your emails to mimimise the time and effort required by other readers, the more effective your emails will be.

 ### <a id="keep-it-short">Keep it short and to the point</a>
-If you write an incredibly long email without breaking it up with headings and other structure then people will either skim read it and miss important nuances, just read the first few lines, or not even read it at all.
+If you write a very long email without breaking it up with headings and other structure then people will either skim read it and miss important nuances, just read the first few lines, or not even read it at all.

 There are times when you might have good reason to write a very long email, in which case use structure to help people read them - headings, bullets, introductions, summaries, etc. Alternatively, consider if this is better as an Internet-Draft.